brunopacheco1/worms/README.md

 2019-08-24 - Still having issues with final fields, but I just realized that is a GraalVM problem on native-image compilation step.
 To solve it either I could set every field as var or creating a reflect-config.json file on META-INF/native-image folder, specifying allowWrites for each class and each field;\
 2019-08-24 - As I know already the problem, going for setting every fields as var, to simplify the solution and move forward with the development;\
 2019-08-24 - BTW, if I change Set and List fields to var, I have to change to MutableSet and MutableList also, some wildcard exceptions happens and I am tired for investigate it further now;\
-2019-08-24 - Now I can move forward with the business implementation, adding new endpoints and improving different areas of the code;
+2019-08-24 - Now I can move forward with the business implementation, adding new endpoints and improving different areas of the code;\
+2019-08-30 - I have used chain of responsibility to organize better the code of Round Evaluation;